feelinglovelynow/ace-graph-database/README.md

 ace types
   Create types (TS) and typedefs (JSDoc)
     - IF a host (Cloudflare Worker URL) is provided
-      - Types take into consideration your schema by requesting it via the host
+      - Types take into consideration this hosted schema
     - ELSE IF a (schema) file is provided [ Current Directory ]/ace/schemas/
-      - Types take into consideration your schema by loading it locally from
+      - Types take into consideration this file schema
     - ELSE
-      - Types do not take into consideration your schema
+      - Types do not take into consideration any schema
   Options:
     -h      |  Host  |  Optional  |  String
     --host  |  Host  |  Optional  |  String